'We love you South Africa': Kolisi pride after World Cup win - WHIZ News

 While the All Blacks have also won the biggest prize in rugby three times, they have played in all nine editions of the World Cup.
 South Africa has only played in the tournament seven times, having been barred from the 1987 and ’91 tournaments as part of sporting sanctions during the apartheid era.

-It is three wins from three finals for the Springboks, who finally scored a try in a title match.
+It is three wins from three finals for the Springboks, who finally scored a try in a title match and had 22 points from flyhalf Handre Pollard.
+Frans Steyn, who was 20 when he played in all seven games as the Boks won in 2007, went on late as a replacement and now has won two World Cup titles for South Africa.

-England never led in the final and its players slumped to the ground at the final whistle, lock Maro Itoje hurling his scrum cap.
+England never led in the final — all of its points came through penalties by Owen Farrell — and barely got near South Africa’s tryline.
+England’s players slumped to the ground at the final whistle, lock Maro Itoje hurling his scrum cap.

 Maybe they did play their final last weekend, as some of their fans feared.
-Maybe beating Australia, New Zealand and South Africa in a two-week span was just too much to ask.
+Maybe beating Australia, New Zealand and South Africa in a span of three weekends was just too much to ask.

 Coach Eddie Jones, an Australian brought in after the wreckage of the 2015 World Cup that England hosted but didn’t even get out of the pool stage, got the team to the top of the rankings — his first aim after taking charge.